MoserMichael/vimcrypt2/README.md

 ```

-This is something that should be remembered, when moving encrypted files from location to location.
+This is something that should be remembered, when moving encrypted files between different locations.